threedaymonk/kunkunshi/doc/kks.md

 ## `jump` event

 Jump back to the identically-labelled mark (i.e. an upward-pointing arrow in kunkunshi).
-The same identifier can be used for multiple jumps but must refer to an existing earlier `mark`.
+The same label can be used for multiple jumps but must refer to an existing earlier `mark`.

 Properties:

 - `type`: `"jump"`

-- `identifier`: string (required)
+- `label`: string (required)

 ## `mark` event

 Mark this event to jump back to (i.e. a downward-pointing arrow in kunkunshi).
-This identifier must be unique and there must be at least one corresponding `jump`.
+This label must be unique and there must be at least one corresponding `jump`.

 Properties:

 - `type`: `"mark"`

-- `identifier`: string (required)
+- `label`: string (required)

 ## `chord` event